LCAV/easy-dsp/docs/docs/data-handlers.md

 # Example

-You can use the data handlers from your python code (it is defined in more details in the python part reference):
+You can use the data handlers from your Python code (it is defined in more details in the Python part reference):

 ```python
 import browserinterface